 The microwave-safe glass bowl, which has measurement markings, is safe for the dishwasher, but it’s recommended you hand wash the attachments.
 It comes with a 1-year warranty.

-Best Budget: KitchenAid Classic Series 4.5-Quart Tilt-Head Stand Mixer
+KitchenAid Classic Plus Series 4.5 Quart Tilt-Head Stand Mixer

 KitchenAid has a few different line series to choose from, and its Classic series features tilt-head stand mixers with 4.5-quart stainless steel bowls.
 An important difference is that these bowls come without a handle or pouring spout.
 The mixers do include a flat beater, a dough hook, and a 6-wire whip for your baking needs.